ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 The project is divided into milestones, which are like kilometer markers on the road.
 You can decide how far you want to go.
 Completing the mandatory milestones is essential to consider the project completed; the bonus milestones are optional.

 ### 1. Milestone: Planning, Analysis and Design Proposal (mandatory)
-You start the milestone with planning through your project.
-How to understand the users of products that don't exist yet?
-By analyzing competitors' products or other tools they use to solve their needs.
-Lastly, you start the design proposal.
+The initial stage of the milestone is the planning phase, which entails an in-depth analysis of the target product and its intended users.
+This is a challenging aspect, as it requires an understanding of the needs of users of products that have yet to be conceived.
+One approach to addressing this challenge is through the analysis of competitors' products or other tools they utilize to address their needs.
+Following this, the design proposal is initiated.

 **Deliverables:**
 - Planning